jrpool/learning-os-software/global-requirements/soa.md

 In a typical monolithic web application, there's typically a single data store (relational DBMS), front-end framework (server-rendered templates, React.js, or whatever), etc. Developers are then forced to figure out how to solve the problem within that framework.
 With an SOA-approach, each service is responsible for its own data and interfaces.

 ## Service Types

+The type of a service defines its purpose, appropriate scope for responsibilities, and how it interacts with other services.

+If our SOA were a rainforest, the service types would be Trees, Animals, and Soil.

 ### Core